Dokha: Chronic effects

 As dokha consists of tobacco and other plant material, health officials suspect the effects from prolonged use are similar or identical to that of cigarettes and other tobacco products, but as of 2020 there have been no clinical studies to identify the long-term risks specific to it.
 Anecdotal evidence from chronic users suggests that long-term use may cause them to feel out of breath after strenuous activity, and they report difficulty quitting.

 One study speculated that oral lesions are a possible chronic side effect of irritation from the midwakh pipe.

+An exploratory clinical proteomics study published in 2024 compared saliva from 33 young adult medwakh smokers with that from 30 non-smokers and reported widespread alterations in salivary protein profiles, including pathways related to oxidative stress, energy metabolism and cell adhesion.
+The authors also found higher salivary levels of several inflammatory cytokines among medwakh users, which they interpreted as evidence of increased local inflammatory activity associated with medwakh smoking.

 Some of the health risks of tobacco smoking in general, that have been identified, are: